DevOps-Group4-2025/Group-4-DevOps/use-cases/Country_Breakdowns.md

 - Requirement 29: Country Report format specification.

 ---
-# GROUP 4 — SQL Query Part 1 - Country Population Reports

-## USE CASE 34: List All Countries in a Region by Population (Descending)
+## USE CASE 3: List All Countries in a Region by Population (Descending)

 ### CHARACTERISTIC INFORMATION